 Potential for learning or transfer

-FGP itself is an excellent example of Destination Management Organisation because it involves local stakeholders and has strong relations with private operators.
+FGP itself is an excellent example of DMO, involving local stakeholders and having strong relations with private operators.

 It is at the root of many initiatives which improved considerably the competitiveness of the destination and had a very positive impact on local SMEs.
-It created the favourable conditions for these businesses to grow by providing means of "collaboration business" leading to a better competitiveness of the destination.
+It creates favorable conditions for these businesses to grow by providing means of "collaboration business" leading to a better competitiveness of the destination.

-FGP can be considered an experimental laboratory: its organization, mission and methods could be a source of inspiration and could give some suggestions to partners thanks to its integrated approach to activities and services.
+FGP can be considered an experimental laboratory that could be a source of inspiration and give suggestions to partners thanks to its integrated approach to activities and services.

 FGP assembled the puzzle of an integrated strategy.